paragmb/Algorithmic-Trading-Optimization-via-Machine-Learning-Algorithms-/README.md

 Ensure the conda dev environment is activated.

 Using CLI, please launch the jupyter lab.
 Please open the machine_learning_trading_bot.ipynb.
+This file is saved with the baseline trading algorithm.

 ## Overview of the Analysis